Kiseong0753/StructGuard/README.md

 ---

+## Pretrained Models
+The repository already includes pretrained checkpoints for:

+- CIFAR-10
+  - ResNet-18
+  - ResNet-50

+- CIFAR-100
+  - ResNet-18
+  - ResNet-50

+All checkpoints can be found under: pretrained_models/

+---

 ## Supported Unlearning Algorithms

 This repository supports four machine unlearning algorithms.
 Running the provided training script produces results for all four methods, including our method.